NenadPantelic/cave-for-devs/README.md

 4. finding a lot of resources for practise various CS challenges and assignments for the university
 5. helping prepare for your interview

-This is a brand new project and it has no a lot of resources at this point.
+This is a brand new project and it has no resources at this point.
 I hope, with the help of community, we will create a real oasis, cave for devs.
 For developers, from developers :heart: :handshake:

 ## How to start? :beginner:
 You can refer to the following articles from GitHub docs: